-(a) IN GENERAL.-In accordance with in this section, the Senate may call any Senate member, committee, or subcommittee to present to the Senate any information or action that the Senate wishes to review.

-(b) INITIATION OF REVIEW.-The following Senate members may initiate a review:

-- (1) The President.

-- (2) The Vice President.

-- (3) 3 voting Senate members.

-(c) VICE PRESIDENT SHALL NOTIFY.-When a review is initiated, the Vice President shall notify the Senate member, committee, or subcommittee in question at least 7 days before the meeting when the Senate shall conduct the review.

-(d) SENATE MAY OVERTURN ACTION.-Except as otherwise provided in this Constitution, the Senate may overturn an action of a Senate member, committee, or subcommittee by a majority vote.
+- (a) IN GENERAL.-In accordance with in this section, the Senate may call any Senate member, committee, or subcommittee to present to the Senate any information or action that the Senate wishes to review. - (b) INITIATION OF REVIEW.-The following Senate members may initiate a review: - (1) The President. - (2) The Vice President. - (3) 3 voting Senate members. - (c) VICE PRESIDENT SHALL NOTIFY.-When a review is initiated, the Vice President shall notify the Senate member, committee, or subcommittee in question at least 7 days before the meeting when the Senate shall conduct the review. - (d) SENATE MAY OVERTURN ACTION.-Except as otherwise provided in this Constitution, the Senate may overturn an action of a Senate member, committee, or subcommittee by a majority vote. - (e) OVERTURNING ACTIONS OF ELECTIONS MANAGERS.-In a standing rule established under section 406, the Senate may specify procedures and voting thresholds for overturning an action of the Chief Elections Manager or an Elections Manager.

 [Art.
 III, § B.]-(Amend.
 2, § 9, Apr.
-25, 2014.)
+25, 2014; amend.
+9, § 1, Oct.
+25, 2020.)